 Regardless, we can’t but say that the Simucube 2 Ultimate has to be a product aimed for the most serious and experienced racing sim pilots out there.
 Even when visiting their homepage you can clearly see that this is a product aimed for professional drivers training on simulators and/or professional Esports sim racers.
 We’d say that, unless you fall in these categories or have a lot of money to spare, this product is likely not for you.

 All in all the Simucube 2 Ultimate offers one of the best racing sim experiences in terms of fidelity and accuracy that money can buy, but money is precisely the issue here.

 When reviewing the Simucube 2 Pro, we identified the following features and benefits:

 Best torque we’ve ever seen

-In the review of the Simucube 2 Pro (once again, here’s the link) we lauded the great torque it was able to generate, saying that you might forget you’re not driving an actual sports car.
+In the review of the Simucube 2 Pro we lauded the great torque it was able to generate, saying that you might forget you’re not driving an actual sports car.
 Well, the Ultimate took our expectations and shattered them.
 This incredible wheelbase reaches a peak torque level of 70Nm, though the recommended dynamic range it functions at is 32Nm (a whole 7Nm more than what wheels such as the Simucube 2 Pro and the Fanatec DD2 can offer), and it does so with a breeze.
 This is coupled with a max torque slew rate of 9.5Nm per second, again a notable increase.
 If the Simucube 2 Pro is going to “leave you smitten” then the Ultimate will easily make drop your jaw in disbelief.

 Specialised force feedback